k0d3x8its/kodex-comments/README.md

 # Kodex Comments

 ## Project Overview
-The purpose of this project is to provide visually clear, concise comments for use with various microcontrollers, such as Feather, Arduino, Onion Omega2S+, XIAO ESP32 S3, Trinket/Trinket Pro/Trinket M0, and more.
+The purpose of this project is to provide visually clear, concise comments for use with various microcontrollers, such as Feather, Arduino, Onion Omega2S+, XIAO ESP32 S3, Trinket, Trinket Pro, Trinket M0, and more.
 These comments help define and remind users of the wiring, boards, modules, and sensors being used in their projects.

-I have designed these boards with ASCII art with inspiration from Duckman his project makes it easier to visualize pin usage and overall hardware setup.
+I have designed these boards with ASCII art with inspiration from Duckman.
+This project makes it easier to visualize pin usage and overall hardware setup.
 The comments are designed to simplify the development process by offering an easy reference for used components.

 ## Features
 - **Microcontroller Support**: Comments tailored for a wide variety of microcontrollers.
-- **Clear Documentation**: Headers for name, author, description, and project details.
+- **Clear Documentation**: Headers for name, author, description, project details, and more.
-- **ASCII Art**: Visual representations of the boards for easy identification of pins.
+- **ASCII Art**: Visual representations of the boards for easy identification of pins and board features.
 - **Open Source**: Available for use in any project under the selected open-source license.

 ## License